fthomas/crjdt/README.md

 If you know an implementation that is not listed here, please submit a PR!

+## Development
+- Format your code with [Scalafmt](http://scalameta.org/scalafmt/).
+- Run a specific test with `sbt "test:testOnly eu.timepit.crjdt.core.examples.Figure1"` or all tests with `sbt test`.

 ## License

 Copyright 2016 Frank S. Thomas